 Magneto and Xavier are shown visiting Jean Grey when she’s very young, wanting to help her harness her powers before they become too volatile.
 Fast-forward to the present where Magneto is once again plotting against the X-Men and humanity at large for introducing a mutant “cure” into the world.

-In the prequel/reboot to the X-Men film trilogy, the origins of how Erik Lehnsherr becomes Magneto are explained.
+In the prequel to the X-Men film trilogy, the origins of how Erik Lehnsherr becomes Magneto are explained.
 Erik meets a young mutant, Charles Xavier, and together they form the X-Men.
+He initially begins as a protagonist, but ultimate leaves the X-Men after killing Sebastian Shaw.
+He goes on to form the Brotherhood of Mutants by using the remaining members of the Hellfire Club.
+In the film, Magneto is played by Irish-German actor Michael Fassbender.

 - Magneto is the final boss of the NES game Marvel's X-Men.
 However, players could only access his level via a special code input at the level selection screen.